neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 .. note::

-	It is important to completely ignore the fact that resources are stored as files somewhere in FLOW3's directory structure – you should only deal with resource objects.
+	It is important to completely ignore the fact that resources are stored as files somewhere in TYPO3 Flow's directory structure – you should only deal with resource objects.

 New persistent resources can be created by either importing or uploading a file.
 In either case the result is a new ``Resource`` object which can be attached to any other object.
 A